trokster/xcayp/README.md

 Dependencies:
 -------------
 Xcayp is built upon the following libraries for critical functionalities:
-- Mochikit a simple feature complete js framework    					 --> http://mochikit.com
+- Mochikit: a simple feature complete js framework    					 --> http://mochikit.com
-- Raphael a cross browser SVG library										 --> http://raphaeljs.com
+- Raphael: a cross browser SVG library										 --> http://raphaeljs.com
-- pouchdb the database that syncs											 --> http://pouchdb.com
+- Pouchdb: the database that syncs											 --> http://pouchdb.com
-- Codemirror in browser editor that gave me the idea in the first place		 --> http://codemirror.com
+- Codemirror: in browser editor that gave me the idea in the first place		 --> http://codemirror.com
-- Embedded within pouch for the moment: jquery								 --> http://jquery.com
+- Jquery: Embedded within pouch for the moment								 --> http://jquery.com

 Supported Browsers:
 ------------------